A video of our community from 2019

 We would love to add members to our community that are looking for a long-term home.
 There’s a lot to learn about permaculture and it works best when the caretakers really know the land.
 This knowledge comes with time.
 Communities also need children.
 We are opening a home complete with wood-fire stove to a family that is interested in being a part of our community and project.
 If this is you, please get in touch!

-Rubha Phoil and Ludwig in the Media
+Rubha Phoil in the Media

 Inspired Times Article about Ludwig’s Time Living in the Forest, Autumn 2011